Authorisation to Construct and Licence to Generate

 Change of Control

 A person who constructs or reconstructs a generating station without an Authorisation is liable to a fine of up to €100,000.
-These powers are set out in legislation which you can see here.
+These powers are set out in section 16 of the Electricity Regulation Act, 1999 as amended.

 Similarly, a person who generates electricity without a Licence to do so is guilty of an offence and liable of a fine up to €1,904 or to imprisonment for a term of up to 12 months, or both.
-These powers are set out in legislation, which you can see here.
+These powers are set out in S.I 445 of 2000.